A scientist's take on Veganuary

 We speak with a scientific researcher who is investigating all things vegan, and learn how to do Veganuary like a pro.

-In part three of our Veganuary series, we speak to Elizabeth Eveleigh (ANutr), a scientific researcher investigating the impact of vegan diets on health.
-She helps answer some of our questions around all things Veganuary and gives her top tips to support those who are thinking about transitioning to a vegan diet after January.
+This Veganuary, we spoke to Elizabeth Eveleigh (ANutr), a scientific researcher investigating the impact of vegan diets on health.
+She helped answer some of our questions surrounding all things Veganuary and gives her top tips to support those who are thinking about transitioning to a vegan diet after January.

 In the spotlight: Elizabeth Eveleigh (ANutr)

 Tell us about your research – what are you hoping to find out?

 My current research investigates the nutrient intake of people who switch to a vegan diet.
 Last year 250,000 people signed up to Veganuary and pledged to change their usual diet for a short period of time.
 Making large changes to the foods you eat will affect your intake of nutrients.